Cat Fleas: Causes, Symptoms, and Treatment

 The next step is to treat your home.
 Your cat’s recovery will greatly improve if its home is clean and free from fleas.
 Make sure to vacuum carpets and wash bedding, blankets, and your cat’s toys in hot water regularly.

-Once you’ve treated your cat’s flea problem, it’s time to prevent this from happening again.
+Once you’ve treated your cat’s flea problem, we recommend preventing this from happening again.
+It only takes a few simple steps to protect your cat from fleas.

 “Protecting your cat from fleas is about safeguarding its health and happiness.”